-In 2016 Council’s Carbon Abatement Action Plan (CAAP) was adopted to identify and implement projects that demonstrate reduced carbon emissions as well as reduced operational costs.
-So far we have seen a considerable reduction in our operational emissions since 2015.
+Council’s Carbon Abatement Action Plan (CAAP) was adopted in 2016 to identify and implement projects that demonstrate reduced carbon emissions as well as reduced operational costs.
+Since putting the plan in place, Council has seen a 25% reduction in operational carbon emissions.

 Last year Council completed two major carbon emissions reductions projects as part of the CAAP:

 - The upgrade of 36% of Blue Mountains streetlights to LEDs; and

 - The installation of 289kW of solar panels on five large Council sites.

 These projects are on track to deliver $225,000 of combined energy savings and reduce carbon emissions by 1,080 tonnes of CO2e annually – successfully outperforming original estimates.

 Council also worked on a Power Purchase Agreement (PPA) for renewable energy.
 Unfortunately this project had a number of disappointing setbacks, but securing a PPA is firmly back on the agenda for 2020-2021.

 - Solar panels for Blackheath and Katoomba caravan parks;

 - Environmentally Sustainable Design Policy for Council Buildings, establishing best practice standards for new Council buildings and large upgrades;